openstack/charm-guide/doc/source/release-notes/yoga.rst

 ~~~~~~~~~~~~~~~~~~~~

 The cinder-nimblestorage charm provides NimbleStorage storage backend support
-for the Openstack Cinder service.
+for the OpenStack Cinder service.
 It is a subordinate charm used in conjunction
 with the cinder principal charm.

 cinder-solidfire